iamnamananand996/Self_drive_car_CNN_model/README.md

 [Andrew Ng](https://medium.com/@andrewng/self-driving-cars-are-here-aea1752b1ad0) for the knowledge.

-## USE GOOGLE COLAB TO RUN THIS NOTEBOOK
+## NOTE : USE GOOGLE COLAB TO RUN THIS NOTEBOOK